xpack-dev-tools/realpath-xpack/README-MAINTAINER.md

 This command uses the `xpack-develop` branch of this repo.

-The builds take 2-3 minutes to complete.
+The builds take a few minutes to complete.

 The workflow result and logs are available from the [Actions](https://github.com/xpack-dev-tools/realpath-xpack/actions/) page.